 At 19 years running, this annual 5k run/walk through Historic Lancaster is the longest consecutive-running Race Against Racism in the United States, is a staple of our community and is a family-friendly way to take a stand against racism.

 Why We Race Against Racism

-Race Against Racism and Humanity Fest Raised over $50,000 for initiatives to eliminate racism
+Race Against Racism and Humanity Fest Raised more than $50,000 for initiatives to eliminate racism

-YWCA Lancaster’s Race Against Racism is Saturday, April 29th and is held rain or shine.
-Day-of registration and packet pick-up opens at 7:00 a.m.
-The 5K run/walk kicks off at 9:00 a.m. and starts and ends at Musser Park located at East Chestnut and North Lime streets in downtown Lancaster.
+YWCA Lancaster’s Race Against Racism is Saturday, April 29, and is held rain or shine.
+Day-of registration and packet pick-up opens at 7 a.m.
+The 5K run/walk kicks off at 9 a.m. and starts and ends at Musser Park, located at East Chestnut and North Lime streets in downtown Lancaster.

 Check back often for day-of details and updates!

 The Kids’ Fun Run is a FREE dash for kids through age 12 and starts after the race at approximately 10:30 a.m.
 All kids will receive a participation ribbon.

 The certified 5 kilometer/3.1 mile course is a loop through Historic Lancaster, with timing clocks at the one- and two-mile marks.
 New for 2017, the course has been slightly tweaked to alleviate the normal runner congestion on the curve from Lehigh Avenue to Marshall Street.
 Strollers are permitted.
 However, for the safety of all participants, no bikes, scooters, in-line skates, or animals (except medical service animals) are permitted on the race course.